On the problem of unique continuation for the p-Laplace equation: Further remarks

 Theorem~\ref{thm:weakDprop} tells that the boundedness of the frequency function implies \eqref{eq:weakD1} and, more importantly, the weak doubling property \eqref{eq:weakD2}.
 In the following, we shall show that also the converse is true in a situation in which a certain additional assumption, which is valid in the case $p=2$, is satisfied.
 Suppose inequality \eqref{eq:weakD1} holds for every $r_1,\,r_2\in (r_b,r^\star]$.
 Assume further that there exists a positive constant $A<\infty$ such that

 where $B_r \subset G$.
 Let $u$ be a solution to the \p-Laplace equation.
-It therefore satisfies a Caccioppoli type estimate.
+It therefore satisfies a Caccioppoli type estimate (e.g. \cite[Lemma 2.9]{Lindqvist}).
 More precisely, there exists a positive constant $C<\infty$, depending on $p$, such that for all $B_r\subset B_\rho\subset G$ we have

 Let $r\in (r_b,r^\star]$.
 The weak doubling property \eqref{eq:weakD2}, the Caccioppoli estimate, and \eqref{eq:condII} altogether imply the following estimate

 where the constant $C$ depends on $n$, $p$, and $A$.
 To conclude, the frequency function remains bounded as $r$ tends to $r_b$.